RandyGaul/cute_framework/doc/audio/music/music_play.md

 ## Remarks

+Any previously playing music will be stopped instantly.

 The music API is a higher level version of the [sound_play](https://github.com/RandyGaul/cute_framework/blob/master/doc/audio/sound/sound_play.md) function, and is mostly for convenience when wanting to fade or crossfade one or two music tracks together.
 For more fine-grained and custom control, use the [sound_play](https://github.com/RandyGaul/cute_framework/blob/master/doc/audio/sound/sound_play.md) function.

 ## Related Functions